STEELISI/SENMO/README.md

 SENMO: classifies Venmo notes using BERT as one or more of the sensitive categories from Table 1 after applying sensitive keywords pre-filters on the classification input (i.e, using the list of known sensitive keywords).

+The repository also includes the key techniques with which we compare SENMO, i.e., BoW-NB (Naive Bayes on bag-of-words) and TF-IDF-NB (Naive Bayes on TF-IDF).

 ## Overview
 The SENMO pipeline consists of running the scripts.